conda-forge/cfep/cfep-23.md

 However, it suffers from a few issues that limit its usability within our community.
 The main concerns are:

 - End-to-end encryption fails sometimes, leaving the users unable to read previous messages, or have their messaged read by others.
-Synchronization of keys across clients is necessary to fix it, but in some other cases the issue has dissapeared spontaneously.
+Synchronization of keys across clients is necessary to fix it, but in some other cases the issue has disappeared spontaneously.
 - Some messages are considered unread for months at a time, and there's no way to find them and mark them as read.
 - The thread system offers very limited ways of tracking conversations and making them discoverable.
 It's very difficult to follow on topics started hours ago, let alone days or weeks ago.
 - Scoped discussions require a lot of discipline from the users, since threads are optional, and the real-time chat is preferred in the UI.